 In 1965 a massive fire destroyed Pier 53 and the surrounding site.
 The shoreline and what was left of Pier 53 fell into ruin.

-When the area was first being considered as part of the Central Delaware Waterfront Corporation Plan, a study was made of the shore site.
+Among discoveries were some surprises: there were two species of mussel that had been pronounced extinct this far south on the Delaware, and two species of snakes.
+Non-native Paulownia trees dot the shoreline.
+The original Pier 53 was preserved and held together by non-native mulberry trees.
+A study was made of the shore site.
 Native flowers such as the New England aster were identified and re-introduced, as were grasses such as the little bluestem and Joe-pye weed.

 Ironically, after the the Clean Water Act of 1972 was passed, the cleaned-up Delaware River water gradually rotted the wooden piers that had long been preserved by the now-banned chemicals.